Power Log

 - Apple Silicon or Intel Mac

-Double-click the downloaded file and drag Power Log to Applications folder.
+Double-click the downloaded file and drag Power Log to Applications.

 - 3Allow in Settings

-Go to System Settings → Privacy & Security, find "Power Log was blocked" and click "Open Anyway".
+Go to System Settings → Privacy & Security, click "Open Anyway" next to the blocked message.

 Frequently Asked Questions